 - Which specific documents will I need to submit?

 It is not possible to prove your eligibility for citizenship based on a DNA test and presenting the results to immigration officials.
-The application process will require a much deeper dive into your family’s history by searching through genealogical archives and identifying the location of official documents suitable for citizenship purposes.
+The entire process will require a much deeper dive into your family’s history by searching through genealogical archives and identifying the location of official documents suitable for citizenship purposes.

 Step two: Prepare your application